ReadBeforeTouch/ReadBeforeTouch/README.md

 ✔ yes : C+H ➜ Friend req ➜ Tone tags ➜ Questions

-✘ no : Kiss ➜ Flirt ➜ Do not copy my characters
+✘ no : Kiss ➜ Flirt ➜ Do not copy my characters ➜ Hump/be weird (I will block/hide you)

 **__: Boundaries on discord/in general :__**